 We will do meditations and mindfulness exercises in the specific Liberation Prison Yoga method, focused on unconditional, non-judgmental acceptance rather than on accountability and changing behavior.

-If you are interested in joining our team, you’ll be ready for your on-site training after this Orientation.
 No professional teaching certification is required to take the workshop, though having an active yoga/meditation practice is helpful.

 In this workshop we will cover:

 - Social Conscience and the Importance of safety in yoga

 - How trauma affects the brain: Science behind trauma-conscious practices

 - A Liberation Prison Yoga Empowerment Practice – Level I

 - The 12 Elements of a Trauma Informed Practice

 - Logistics of volunteering inside a prison or jail